sdboyer/sdboyer.io/content/vgo/intro.md

 Getting rid of GOPATH has been a holy grail for almost as long as there has been a GOPATH.
 Finally, here it is!
 No longer will Go code be awkwardly sequestered away from the rest of our code, and weaving Go code into larger monorepos will become trivial overnight.
 Of course, code that was previously on GOPATH has to go somewhere, and that space needs to store versioned code.
 Enter, `$GOPATH/src/v/`.

 The only necessary condition for this is the compiler be able to receive an explicit list of module versions for a given build.
 It doesn't matter whether that list is produced by MVS, some other algorithm, or read from a file.
-In fact, i [sketched out a proto-proposal](https://gist.github.com/sdboyer/def9b138af448f39300cb078b0e94cc3) in early 2017 that was dep-centric, but with the same goals.
+In fact, I [sketched out a proto-proposal](https://gist.github.com/sdboyer/def9b138af448f39300cb078b0e94cc3) in early 2017 that was dep-centric, but with the same goals.
 The first half of that proposal is very nearly the same as what vgo now does; the similarities are such that we could replace MVS with a more appropriate algorithm, and get all of this very nearly for free.

-i have only one qualm with vgo's current design of `$GOPATH/src/v`.
+I have only one qualm with vgo's current design of `$GOPATH/src/v`.
 By placing human-readable versions directly in the path structure, it means the filesystem tree is not strictly immutable, as a `git push --force` to a tag can require a restructuring of the paths therein.
 As a result, it's technically unsafe to simultaneously run multiple `vgo get` operations against the same `$GOPATH/src/v`.

 `go.modverify` can make that safe, but has other problems that we'll explore in a later post.
 Fortunately, well-executed registries can also probably obviate the issues, and more completely than `go.modverify`.